 In the post-pandemic era, our region faces uncertainty around the future of housing, mobility, and employment.
 What is the new normal, who will benefit, and who will struggle to adapt?
 How can we plan for a different future when the present is still heavily in flux?

-Join us at the 33rd annual Demographic Workshop, “Forecasting the New Normal,” where a lineup of leading experts will weigh in on what’s in store for post-COVID Southern California.
-The workshop, held in partnership with the USC Sol Price School of Public Policy, will be held virtually on the afternoons of Wednesday, Sept.
+The 33rd annual Demographic Workshop, “Forecasting the New Normal,” where a lineup of leading experts weighed in on what’s in store for post-COVID Southern California.
+The workshop, in partnership with the USC Sol Price School of Public Policy, was held virtually on the afternoons of Wednesday, Sept.
 14, and Wednesday, Sept.
 21.